Aneifer/Aneifer/README.md

 👀 I’m interested in Journalism, Machine Learning and Artificial Intelligence

-🌱 I’m currently learning Data Science and Python
+🌱 Currently learning Data Science and Python

+💻 Check out my current collaboration: [euoparl.ai](https://github.com/europarl-ai)

 📫 You can find more about me on my [webseite](Aneifer.de)